yetanotherco/aligned_layer/docs/2_architecture/components/6_explorer.md

 ![Figure 1: Explorer Landing Page](../../images/explorer-landing-page.png)

-From here, we can search for a specific batch by its Merkle Root or even proof hash, we can directly jump to any one of the last 5 submitted batches, and we can easily go to the `Batches` page, where we can navigate through the various pages of batches of proofs submitted to aligned, ordered by latest submission, and easily check their on-chain status, timestamp, and block number.
+From here, we can search for a specific batch by its Merkle Root or even find a batch, or if you want to find which batch contains a specific proof, you can also search by proof hash.
+We can also directly jump to any one of the last 5 submitted batches, and we can easily go to the `Batches` page, where we can navigate through the various pages of batches of proofs submitted to aligned, ordered by latest submission, and easily check their on-chain status, timestamp, and block number.